iCrazeiOS/ReBoom/README.md

 ## Installation without a jailbreak:

 *There are a few ways to install ReBoom without a jailbreak, but I will only be covering **Sideloadly**/**Jailbreaks.app**.
-If you know how to use other methods, such as AltStore, feel free.
-Just make sure that you do not change the bundle ID of the app.*
+If you know how to use other methods, such as AltStore, feel free.*

 ### Method one (Jailbreaks.app):